talkjs/tutorials/how-to-build-a-django-chat-app-with-talkjs/how-to-build-a-django-chat-app-with-talkjs.md

 ]
 ```

-Next we'll create an HTML template for the view in `talkjs/templates/talkjs`.
+Next we'll create the `chat.html` template for the view in `talkjs/templates/talkjs`.
 As a first test, we'll just print the names of the two users:

 ```html
 <!DOCTYPE html>